STEM Scholars Program

 - Be enrolled full time (13-18 semester credits per semester)

-Students who are new to SWIC and are interested in pursuing a STEM pre-major, or SWIC students who are interested in changing to a STEM pre-major and transferring to a four-year university to earn a STEM-related bachelor of science degree are encouraged to apply.
+SWIC students who are pursuing a STEM pre-major and planning to transfer to a four-year university to earn a STEM-related bachelor of science degree are encouraged to apply.
 The program promotes success in education and careers for populations such as African Americans, Latin Americans, Native Americans, women, low-income students, and first-generation colleges students that are underrepresented in STEM fields.

 Students who are pursuing the following STEM pre-majors at SWIC may be eligible: Biology, Chemistry, Computer Science, Earth Science, Engineering, Mathematics and Physics.